 - Make sure you remove the battery from the camera when you do not plan to use it for a long time.
 A battery left in the camera discharges very small amounts of power even when power is turned off, which can lead to a dead battery or the need for longer charging before the next use. - Store the battery in a cool, dry place (20°C (68°F) or lower).

-USING THE BATTERY
+• USING THE BATTERY

-- See page 33 of this manual or the instructions that come with the optional charger for information about charging procedures and charging times. - When transporting a battery, keep it either loaded in the camera or stored in its case.
+• When transporting a battery, keep it either loaded in the camera or stored in its case.